Cognigy/Documentation/docs/en/docs/live-agent/settings/attachments.md

 The source can be Inbox, Conversation, or Cognigy Session ID.

-To investigate a conversation or Inbox where an attachment was uploaded, this can be done in the Attachments page.
+To investigate a conversation or Inbox where an attachment was uploaded, follow these steps:

 1. Go to Live Agent.
 2. On the left side of the screen, select **Settings**.
 3. Go to **Attachments**.
 4. Go to the row of the file you want to investigate.
 5. On this row, click one of the following links:
-    - **INBOX** - the option will navigate you to the Inbox of the conversation where the attachment was uploaded.
+    - **INBOX** — the option will navigate you to the Inbox of the conversation where the attachment was uploaded.
-    - **CONVERSATIONS** - the option will navigate you to the conversation where the attachment was uploaded.
+    - **CONVERSATIONS** — the option will navigate you to the conversation where the attachment was uploaded.
-    - **COGNIGY SESSION ID** - the option will navigate you to the conversation where the attachment was uploaded.
+    - **COGNIGY SESSION ID** — the option will navigate you to the conversation where the attachment was uploaded.

 ## More information